excelsior-oss/excelsior-jet-maven-plugin/README.md

 date of the next version of your application.
 This way, you would ensure that nobody uses an outdated trial copy for evaluation.

+<a name="encrypt"></a>
+#### Encrypting Strings and Resources
+**New in 0.4.4:**

+If you do not wish constant data, such as reflection info, Java string literals and packed resource files, to be visible in the resulting executable, you may enable data encryption by specifying the following configuration:

+`<encryptResources>true</encryptResources>`

+For more details on data protection, refer to  "Data protection" section of the "Intellectual property protection" chapter of the Excelsior JET User's Guide.

 ## Sample Project

 To demonstrate the process and result of plugin usage, we have forked the [JavaFX VNC Client](https://github.com/comtel2000/jfxvnc) project on GitHub, added the Excelsior JET plugin to its `pom.xml` file, and run it through Maven to build native binaries for three platforms.